-Honey Boy’s first scene displays some amusing self-awareness in its depiction of screenwriter Shia LaBeouf’s life.
+Honey Boy’s first scene displays an amusingly self-aware depiction of screenwriter Shia LaBeouf’s life.
 Otis Lort (Lucas Hedges) a stand-in for LaBeouf, is doing something familiar to anyone who’s watched the Michael Bay Transformers films: shouting “No no no no no!” as an explosion happens in the distance.
 It’s the awkwardly angry image we’ve come to affiliate with this actor, but Honey Boy pulls back the curtains to reveal the struggles he endured in both childhood and adulthood.
 Not only does this make for a solid drama, but it also makes me regret all the times I dismissed LaBeouf’s skills personally.

 Not much happens in Honey Boy in terms of travel or the pursuit of tangible goals.
-At just over an hour and a half, the story is rather self-contained, limited to older Otis’ rehab center and the motel lot and acting studio inhabited by his younger self.
+At just over an hour and a half, the story is rather self-contained, limited to older Otis’ rehab center and the motel lot and acting studio he and his dad share.
 The real drama comes from Jufe and Laboeuf’s interactions as they navigate a path of toxic parenthood.
 A lot of this comes down to James being a complicated paradox.
 He’s been sober a long time but has moments of violence.
 He tries to engage in conversations with his son, but they ultimately devolve into something James wants Otis to be.
 More importantly, James feels internally emasculated by their dynamic, angry but accepting that Otis is doing better than him.

 There isn’t really a redemption arc for James.
 LaBeouf’s writing and performance firmly interpret his childhood pain into someone guilty of being a horrible father.
 But, in a gutsy move, he still tries to humanize the man.
 One particular monologue during a bikers gathering does much to flesh out James’ upbringing, detailing his own abusive childhood, drug addictions and a drug-addled sexual encounter that caused Otis’ birth but registered him as a sex offender.
 Yet James still feels determined to raise his son, even if he’s bad at the job.
 There’s just enough nuance to frame this as a cycle of violent habits that neither father nor son feel capable of breaking.
 That’s ultimately the purpose of present-day Otis’ therapy sessions: to confront the one thing his father left him with- “pain”- and ask whether he wants to overcome it.

 While Hedge is solid as adult Otis, even capturing some of LaBoeuf’s vocal mannerisms, Noah Jufe stands out even more.
 Despite his acting success, this is just a kid trying to live each day in the absence of a stable family environment.
-The closest he gets to this is a friendship with the neighborhood girl (played by FKA Twigs) who lives in the motel opposite theirs, and their bond offers brief moments of escapism and sexual undertones.
+The closest he gets is a friendship with the neighborhood girl (played by FKA Twigs) who lives in the motel opposite theirs and offers him brief moments of escapism and sexual undertones.
 But he’s ultimately forced to play the bridge between his dad’s outbursts and regrets, as epitomized by a phone call with their estranged mother.

 It’s during this scene that the screenplay and Israeli director Alma Har’el encapsulate Otis’ anguish.
-With his mom’s voice muffled by the phone and James disinterested in talking directly, Otis is tasked with literally playing the messenger.
+With his mom’s voice muffled by the phone and James unwilling to pick up the phone, Otis is tasked with literally playing the messenger.
 He becomes a mouthpiece for both sides of the argument, reciting their dialogue back and forth like it’s another one of his scripts.
-Physically he isacting but emotionally he’s dealing with a situation no child should want to endure.
+Physically he is acting but emotionally he’s dealing with a situation no child wants to endure.
 One can only wonder how much of this was actually something LaBeouf did and how much is how he simply remembers the experience feeling.
-Either way it feels incredibly raw.
+Either way it’s incredibly raw.

 If anything, Honey Boy’s crosscutting chronologies provide a stronger narrative on grief than The Goldfinch, minus a full hour of storytelling.
 There is a bit of drawback, however, as it’s hard to tell when one act ends and the other begins.
-I’d argue this isn’t so much a film driven by movement as it is discussion, focusing on how characters talk out their problems to track their growth.
+This film is drawn more by discussion than movement, focusing on how characters talk out their problems to track their growth.
 Movement only takes a dominant role during adult Otis’ dream sequences, mainly as a way to interpret his trauma.
 Because of this, determining the passage of time in either storyline feels rather undisclosed.

 However, this film makes it clear that Shia went through a lot growing up and off set.
 Honey Boy, both in his stellar performance and pathos-infused writing, gives the man a way to channel that frustration into one of his best performances.
 Combined with last month’s The Peanut Butter Falcon, this one-two punch resembles at a comeback in the same vein as the Keanussiance.
 A re-Beouf, if you would.